sábado, 26 de mayo de 2001

 Vicente Romero Redondo)

-When she dances her waist with me,
+When she dances with me, her waist

-like a firefly on a dark night,
+like a firefly in the dark night,

-like a flower that is born in spring.
+like a flower born in spring.

-but someday I'll tell her.
+but someday I will tell her.

 II

-The woman I love already knows it,
+The woman I love already knows,

 when she feels helpless.